Treaty of Georgievsk: Terms

 Given Georgia's history of invasions from the south, an alliance with Russia may have been seen as the only way to discourage or resist Persian and Ottoman aggression, while also establishing a link to Western Europe.
-In the past, Georgian rulers had not only accepted formal domination by Turkish and Persian emperors, but had also often converted to Islam, and sojourned at their capitals.
-Thus it was neither a break with Georgian tradition nor a unique capitulation of independence for Kartli-Kakheti to trade vassalage for peace with a powerful neighbor.
-Though Orthodox Christian, Russia was otherwise culturally alien, in the treaty's preamble and article VIII the bond of Orthodox Christianity between Georgians and Russians was acknowledged, which tied the two, and Georgia's primate, the Catholicos, became Russia's eighth permanent archbishop and a member of Russia's Holy Synod.
+In the past, a number of east Georgian rulers, such as George XI and Vakhtang VI, also converted to Catholicism in order to court support from Christian powers of the time, so seeking help from a powerful Orthodox country like Russia was not out of the ordinary.
+In the treaty's preamble and article VIII, the bond of Orthodox Christianity between Georgians and Russians was acknowledged as a force tying the two countries together.
+According to the terms, Georgia's primate, the Catholicos, became Russia's eighth permanent archbishop and a member of Russia's Holy Synod.